Modelling transition phenomena of scientific coauthorship networks: Modelling the transitions in clustering behavior and degree assortativity

-As the cumulative size of a research team increases over time, the degree difference emerges between the leader and the others, because the leader usually collaborates with all members, but non-leaders only write a few papers with a few members on average.
-So the degrees of non-leaders, on average, do not increase with the growth of their leaders' degrees, which leads to the non-positive PCCs of $k$ and $N(k)$ in large $k$ regions.
+As the cumulative size of a research team increases over time, the degree difference emerges between the leader and other members, because the leader usually collaborates with all members, but non-leaders only write a few papers with a few members on average.
+So the degrees of non-leaders, on average, do not increase with the growth of their leaders' degree, which leads to the non-positive correlation coefficients in large $k$ regions.
 Meanwhile, the neighbors of non-leaders probably are non-leaders and in the same paper team.
-So non-leaders have high LCCs, and collaborated non-leaders have similar degrees on average, which is a reason for positive PCCs of $k$ and $N(k)$ in small $k$ regions.
+So non-leaders have high local clustering coefficients, and collaborated non-leaders have similar degrees on average, which is a reason for positive correlation coefficients in small $k$ regions.
 In the above analysis, the sizes of paper teams are approximated by their expected value.
-However, the existence of large paper teams can increase the degree correlation coefficients.
-For example, the PCCs of $k$ and $N(k)$ in the large $k$-regions are $-0.025$ and $-0.045$ for PNAS and Sub-PNAS respectively~(Fig.~\ref{fig7}a).
-In addition, some non-leaders could leave their teams, so are unlikely to collaborate with new coming members.
-For example, many students leave their research teams after graduations, so the students studied in different periods of time are unlikely to collaborate.
-The leaving also leads to the low LCC of leaders.
+However, the existence of large paper teams can increase the correlation coefficients.
+For example, the correlation coefficients in the large $k$-regions are $-0.025$ and $-0.045$ for PNAS and Sub-PNAS respectively~(Fig.~\ref{fig7}a).
+In addition, some non-leaders could leave their teams, and so are unlikely to collaborate with new coming members.
+For example, many students leave their research teams after graduation, so the students studied in different periods of time are unlikely to collaborate.
+The leaving also leads to the low local clustering coefficient of leaders.